-It is also important to notice what wildlife already exists within your school's grounds, so that you can give it the right kind of support.
+It is also important to notice what wildlife already exists within your local area, so that you can give it the right kind of support.
 Trying to minimise any habitat loss for the wildlife you have already is a simple first step.
 This way you can ensure that you consider how best to use the space and make changes to it.

-Feeders, leaving areas to go wild (if you have the space), leaving areas of school fields uncut, or creating homes for wildlife are just some of the ways you can support biodiversity.
+Feeders, leaving areas to go wild and uncut (if you have the space), or creating homes for wildlife are just some of the ways you can support biodiversity.